How to Buy a Home in Hawaii Without a 20% Down

 In order to qualify, you will probably have to meet limited income requirements-such as a maximum of 80% of the median area income.
 You’ll also need a decent credit score.
 But the policies can vary widely, so check.
 For instance, the San Francisco Federal Credit Union recently offered 100% financing for up to $2 million to borrowers with an average credit score of 747 and $219,000 income.

+If your in the market and ready to discover what could be your best options contact me.
 I have excellent lender resources for properties all across Hawaii.
-Contact me today to start your road to owning a home in paradise!
-Aloha!
+Let’s begin your road to owning a home in paradise!
+Aloha Nui!

 Renee H. Kraft Luxury Top performing Hawaii State Broker born and raised on the island of Oahu named one of Hawaii State’s very best Realtors.
 She brings exceptional service to her clientele.
 Licensed professional Realtor in Hawaii Real Estate since 1992.
 She has the experience and tenacity to market effectively, negotiate, and focus with attention to detail every step of the way.
 Educated 7th – 12th grades at the La Pietra Hawaii School for Girls and the University of Hawaii Manoa campus with a B.A. in Psychology.
 She strives to continually keep up on the Hawaii economic forecasts and daily market activity.
 Technology driven Renee understands the importance of keeping her clientele in the loop on current market availablility and knowing the market inventory is 100% key to get her clients what they want.
 Extraordinary exceptional homes, estates, condominiums, and vacant land are her specialty.
 Integrity and honesty are just a fraction of what Renee shares with her clients and a very strong work ethic.
 Putting the client’s needs first utilizing the range of experience and knowledge, combined with a a huge amount of Aloha gives her great satisfaction that she can help her clients make sound and profitable real estate investments.
 Member Rotary Club of Kona -Accredited Buyers Representative (ABR) -Sellers Representation Specialist (SRS) -Graduate Realtors Instutute (GRI) -Resort and Second Home Property Specialist RSPS).